 St Andrew’s Toowoomba Hospital completes ongoing accreditation with QIP to provide assurance to consumers and health service regulatory bodies that our services are safe and of a high quality.
 Accreditation with QIP is a formal process where an external body conducts an onsite review of a facility to ensure that the organisation meets a set of agreed health care standards.

-St Andrew’s will undergo accreditation in the beginning of 2020.
+St Andrew’s will undergo accreditation during 2020.

 National Safety and Quality Health Service Standards